wanglida/testpage/README.md

 ## Research area

 Not sure that I've mastered anything.
-These tips would be a learning plan in future.
+These tips will be a learning plan in future.

  C#, Windows Forms, WCF, Linq;